check-spelling-sandbox/redpanda/src/v/pandaproxy/schema_registry/README.md

 ## High level design

-Schema registry is built in to `pandaproxy`.
+Schema registry is built into `pandaproxy`.

 A single-partition topic `_schemas` is used as a backend store.